opengeospatial/ogcapi-records/proposals/facets/README.md

 ### Histogram facet

-A "histogram" facet can be applied to any temporal or numeric property and produces a list of buckets describing the repartition of values across matching documents.
+A `histogram` facet can be applied to any temporal or numeric property to distribute item values over ranges or intervals.

 #### Example